NASA-NAVO/servicemon/docs/index.rst

 Overview
 ********

-The basic intent of **servicemon** is to execute multiple queries on one or more VO services and record the timing of each query.
+The basic intention of **servicemon** is to execute multiple queries on one or more VO services and record the timing of each query.
 The specific query parameters (such as ra, dec and radius) are varied with each query.
 Those query parameters can be listed in an input file, or randomly